secretstartups/handbook/support/workflows/support_manager-on-call.html.md

 ## Act as a notification point for security incidents

 When GitLab experiences a [security incident](/handbook/engineering/security/security-operations/sirt/security-incident-communication-plan.html#extended-team-roles-responsibilities-and-points-of-contact), the Support Manager on-call is responsible for triaging and responding to customer communications stemming from the security incident.
-This may include involving the [CMOC on-call](/handbook/support/workflows/cmoc_workflows.html).
+This may include involving the [CMOC](/handbook/support/workflows/cmoc_workflows.html).

 ## Analyze and dispatch Live Upgrade Assistance Requests